crpietschmann/portfolio/_imports/_posts/2008-05-16-hyper-v-compatibility-check-tool-for-amd-processors.markdown

 I ran this tool on my system (AMD Athlon 64 X2 4200+ processor with a Gigabyte GA-M55SLI-S4 motherboard) to see what it says, and here's the results it displayed:

-<em>**Test Results from Microsoft Hyper-V compatibility check for systems with AMD processors<br />**<span style="color: red">This system is not compatible with Hyper-V.</span><br />This utility detected that a necessary BIOS patch is not installed.<br />Please contact your system vendor to determine whether a BIOS upgrade is available.<br />If so, upgrade your BIOS and re-run the utility.<br />If not, consider upgrading to a new AMD64 system to get the latest in virtualization capabilities, performace, and power efficiency.<br />AMD's most current processors do not require a BIOS patch to run Hyper-V.</em>
+***Test Results from Microsoft Hyper-V compatibility check for systems with AMD processors<br />**<span style="color: red">This system is not compatible with Hyper-V.</span><br />This utility detected that a necessary BIOS patch is not installed.<br />Please contact your system vendor to determine whether a BIOS upgrade is available.<br />If so, upgrade your BIOS and re-run the utility.<br />If not, consider upgrading to a new AMD64 system to get the latest in virtualization capabilities, performace, and power efficiency.<br />AMD's most current processors do not require a BIOS patch to run Hyper-V.*

 So, basically my processor supports hardware assisted virtualization (which I knew), but my motherboard doesn't.
 Now I just need to check Gigabyte to see if they have a BIOS update available for this motherboard that will enable support for hardware assisted virtualization.